Roots of the most of the Permit-to-Work process challenges

 We put people first at Unite-X and truly believe in the power of joint creativity and engagement.
 Therefore, we focus on improving the Permit to Work process in a way that supports, engages, and guides people toward operational excellence.

-People working in a plant know these things.
-So why do we still have issues with compliance and following procedures as described?
 The lack of ownership over the Permit to Work safety process can lead to disastrous results, so it’s important to understand why people aren’t taking part in it.
 Moreover, there is a constant popular thought that safety is a standalone department and the headache of a responsible EHS person only.

 Behaviors triggered by an inefficient process